Instant Pot Sweet and Sour Chicken

 - apple cider vinegar – this is the “sour” part of sweet and sour.

 - soy sauce – this seasons the sauce and adds umami.
+It’s also the secret ingredient in my homemade gravy!

 - ginger – I used dried ground ginger, but you could also use freshly grated ginger.
 If using fresh, double the amount and use 1/2 teaspoon.